airr-community/common-repo-wg/recommendations.md

 4. Clear access rules and controls; and
 5. An entry (with metadata) in one or more indices.

-**Recommendation 10: A compliant repository should adhere to local laws that govern data access and use.**
+**Recommendation 10: Compliance with local legal norms for data access**.
-Repositories that host data whose access and use are limited by local laws (e.g., privacy/health/genetic information) or institutional review/research ethics boards (e.g., participant consent) should enable controlled access and use of such data to the maximum extent permissible.
+A compliant repository should adhere to local legal norms that govern data access and use.
+Repositories that host data whose access and use are limited by local regulations (e.g., privacy/health/genetic information) or institutional review/research ethics boards (e.g., participant consent) should enable controlled access and use of such data to the maximum extent permissible.
 Repositories should enable the findability of such protected data via non-protected associated metadata.
-Note that the securing of these data should not impede access to all non-protected data and associated meta-data.
+Note that the securing of these data should not impede access to all non-protected data and associated metadata.

 AIRR Data Commons - A System of Distributed Repositories Supported by a Centralized Registry